refraction-networking/Metis/notes.md

 Test how often I get each error - Fermi approximation.

-For next Tues: ground truth and Metis's accuracy as compared to that ground truth
+For next Tues: ground truth and Metis's accuracy as compared to that ground truth Were the false positives from Metis actually just failed?
+There was a bug where they were getting logged in detour and failed.